masterteam-ntua/master-team-website/_pages/admissions.md

             <strong>May 26th, 2025</strong>.
         </p>
         <p>
             All materials must be received by the applicable deadline to be considered.
-Successful candidates will be required to present on the day of their registration, certified copies of all the supporting materials submitted electronically, as well as a copy of their electronic application form.
+Successful candidates will be required to present on the day of their registration, copies of all necessary supporting documents submitted electronically.
+If the certificates originate from countries that are parties to the Hague Convention (Apostille Convention), all certificates must bear the Apostille stamp.
+For countries that are not parties to the Hague Convention, certificates issued abroad must be authenticated by the relevant Consulate (consular legalization).
         </p>
         <p>
             Candidates should be prepared for a possible interview if the admissions committee decides to conduct one, and they should be able to clearly